Green tea

 Our green teas can and should be brewed several times, up to four times, to enjoy the full range of flavors.

-To allow the leaves to unfold well in the cup, it is best to use a tea strainer or our tasting set.
+To allow the leaves to unfold well in the cup, it is best to use a tea strainer.

 You will find on our labels the infusion temperature and the infusion time of each type of green tea, which varies from 65° to 80°C and 1 to 3 minutes.
 If you do not have a kettle where you can regulate the temperature, let the boiling water cool for about 5 minutes.